top of page

 Aix-en-Provence

 A fairly typical village in the Luberon region, not far from Aix-en-Provence.
-This and the view of rampant poppies were taken during a spur-of-the-moment tour that began while perusing ads in the Tourist Information Office.
+This and the view of rampant poppies were taken during a spur-of-the-moment tour that began after perusing ads in the Tourist Information Office.
 The coming visit will find me with several (better) cameras at the ready.

 Our apartment is shown here.
 What a pleasure to discover an available habitation such as this: entirely furnished according to Provençal taste, with nary a stick of IKEA items to be found.
 It's a splendidly nostalgic site for our last week in Europe, 2024.